UnitedEffects/ueauth/README.md

     - the IAT system should be adapted for the invite process - claiming vs creating

 * Build a general Notifications Interface
-    * IP - A library to handle sending requests for email or txt - simple req/res system with an established POST body
-        * Requires a global service interface configured on config.js - see above
     * IP - As an alternative to the above configuration style, consider a ROOT only Global Plugins API where clients are registered to ROOT authgroup - this would remove the manual audience configurations and be generally more compatible when custom configs are in the picture
         * Need a plugin API and mongo collection
     * TODO - Can be enabled or disabled at a group level depending on tenant preference